 “Behold the warrior.”
-The priest’s Sidonian accent sounded thick but clear.
+The priest’s Sidonian accent came through not so much in twisted Hebrew as in the special care he took to pronounce each word.
 “Some sons die to protect us from swords and spears.”
 He took a deep breath, squared his frame, and scanned the crowd.
 “This son dies to protect us from starvation.”

 Elijah recoiled and glanced around.
 Hadn’t they heard the priest’s donkey droppings?
 No one cringed or blushed.
-Each face held a mask as steady as the dull green patina that covered the bronze.
+Each face held a mask as steady as the dull green patina that covered the idol.

 The baby’s mother slumped, and her husband gripped her arm.

 Under the acacia tree, the drummer lifted his sticks and leaned forward.